 While I am personally terribly grieved at the slaughter of thousands of unborn babies, legalised and even encouraged in my nation, I do not hold much respect for the idea of "a potential human being".
 Not only is every fertilised human female egg a "potential human being" but so is every spermatozoon, ovum, and for that matter every twinkle in a husband's eye.
 Most of these never become human beings, for a variety of reasons.

 In fact, Christians find themselves the enemies of "potential human beings".
 Where they see people in the way of temptation to commit fornication, they counsel them to abstain from it and to be chaste.
 Rightly so, for "fornicators and adulterers God will judge" (Hebrews 13:4).
-It is clear, however, that a lot of "potential human beings" lose their chance at existence if that teaching is followed!
+Yet lot of "potential human beings" lose their chance at existence if that teaching is followed!

 This shows that God is not greatly concerned about "potential human beings".
 However he is concerned about actual human beings, including (and one might even say especially) those who have just been "conceived in the womb".